-This Ecma Standard specifies a physical layer (PHY) for a Wireless Personal Area Network (WPAN), utilizing the unlicensed 60 GHz frequency band.
-Three types of devices are defined: Type A, Type B and Type C. All three device types coexist and interoperate with other device types.
+This International Standard specifies a physical layer (PHY) for a Wireless Personal Area Network (WPAN), utilizing the unlicensed 60 GHz frequency band.
+Two types of devices are defined: Type A and Type B. both device types coexist and interoperate with other device types.
 Furthermore, all device types can operate independently.
 That is, neither device type requires the presence of another type for operation.

-Type A devices operate at an SCBT mandatory mode (A0) at 0.397 Gbps with other optional SCBT modes at data rates 0.794 Gbps to 6.350 Gbps (without channel bonding) and optional

-OFDM modes at data rates 1.008 Gbps to 4.032 Gbps.
-Type B devices operate using DBPSK at data rates of 0.794 Gbps to 1.588 Gbps (without channel bonding); with optional modes of DQPSK, UEP-QPSK and Dual-AMI at data rates of 3.175 Gbps.
-Type C devices operate using OOK at data rates of 0.800 Gbps, and 1.600 Gbps; with optional mode of 4ASK at data rate of 3.200 Gbps.
+Type A devices operate at an SCBT mandatory mode (A0) at 0.397 Gbps with other optional SCBT modes at data rates 0.794 Gbps to 6.350 Gbps (without channel bonding) and optional OFDM modes at data rates 1.008 Gbps to 4.032 Gbps.
+Type B devices operate using DBPSK at data rates of 0.794 Gbps to 1.588 Gbps (without channel bonding); with optional modes of DQPSK and UEP-QPSK at data rates of 3.175 Gbps.